NYPL/ami-preservation/docs/pages/preservationLab/opticalMedia/dvdProcessing/dvd-processing.md

 # DVD Preservation Workflow and Processing Guide
 {: .no_toc }

-The following documents provide a comprehensive workflow for preserving DVD content through ISO disc image creation.
-Given the unique challenges of DVD preservation, we've implemented a tiered approach using multiple tools and strategies to maximize data recovery and produce playable files.
-This document will guide you through each stage, from software installation to step-by-step processing workflows.
+This set of documents outlines a comprehensive workflow for preserving DVD content, covering both the creation of ISO disc images and the generation of MP4 service copies from those images.
+Given the unique challenges of DVD preservation, we've adopted a multi-layered approach that combines various tools and techniques to maximize data recovery and produce playable files in multiple formats.
+This guide will take you through each stage of the process, from software installation to the step-by-step workflows for both ISO creation and MP4 conversion.